Cellular-Semantics/hmba_basal_ganglia_ontology/docs/roadmap.md

 - Duplicate labels
   - "F M Glut" (used src/dendrograms/one_concept_one_name_curation.tsv to fix)
   - "Astrocyte" (renamed CS20250428_SUBCL_0000 in the cas json file to fix)
+  - "VLMC" (renamed SUPT in the cas json)
+  - "STR SST-CHODL GABA" (renamed SUPT in the cas json)
+  - "SMC" (renamed SUPT in the cas json)
 - Revisit `src/scripts/disclaimer_generator.py` to update the location disclaimers
 - Check `src/dendrograms/taxonomy_details.yaml` for the ontology links
 - Update templates for multi-species